Teradata Tuning with Query Rewriting

 First of all, let me give you some details about the query above: We are selecting from a table containing one record per object and efficient date (columns “PK” and “TheDate”).
 The table has about 150 million rows and a huge number of columns.

-The idea behind the query is to select all current rows of each object (which can be identified by the largest date ‘9999-12-31') and show if there exists at least one historical row (with an older effective date).
+The query’s idea is to select all current rows of each object (which can be identified by the largest date ‘9999-12-31’) and show if there is at least one historical row (with an older effective date).
 We use the column “Type_Indicator” to differentiate between objects with history and such objects without history (“OLD” or “NEW”)

 If you briefly analyze the SQL statement, you will see that it correctly delivers the above-described result.
 The problem is that this query returns the correct result but takes 2 hours.

-As we are doing a self-join, we get back each current row several times (namely, each time it matches with a historical row).
+As we are doing a self-join, we get back each current row several times (namely, each time it matches a historical row).
 A GROUP BY statement is needed to get rid of the duplicates.

 Although the join can be done AMP-local (as the join column matches the Primary Index), we have a costly redistribution step for the GROUP BY statement.
 Furthermore, the spool has to be sorted by all 60 columns to be able to do the grouping.

 Costs are increasing rapidly with the number of table rows and columns being grouped.

 Actually, in the original query, we are joining all historical rows against the current row only to detect if there exists at least one historical row.
 We can do this in a better way:

 , CASE WHEN t02.PK IS NULL THEN 'NEW' ELSE 'CHANGED' END AS Type_Indicator